 The information that’s typically included in remittance advice includes the name and address of the payor, the payee’s name and address, the date, the amount being paid, any invoice number and an estimate for when the funds transfer will be completed.
 A system with attachments even allows the payment to include a copy of the original bill/invoice.

 FINSYNC’s integrated suite of financial services software includes a bill payer that makes quick work of online payments.
 It also features a payments “inbox” that provides vendors a secure way to receive payments and the details of the transaction — without sharing sensitive bank account information.
+Here are 5 questions to ask yourself when choosing a payments platform.

 Perhaps most importantly, the use of a detail-rich payments platform can help you manage your business’ cash flow.
 The remittance advice from your customers helps create a real-time snapshot of your receivables and outlays.
 Giving you a clear sense of future transactions.